Students are required to take a minimum of 60 credits beyond the B.A./B.S.:

 No course can satisfy two requirements.
 Transfer credit for these requirements may be accepted, but only under the conditions stated above.

 A maximum of 6 credits in independent study is normally permitted during the entire course of study.
 All independent study must be taken at the 800-level.
 No independent study will substitute for required courses.
+Students working in laboratories who are not RAs may take up to six additional independent study credits and have those credits count toward the total credits needed for the PhD.
+In other cases students may petition the Graduate Committee to have independent studies count toward the total.

 Students may substitute other courses for those listed above only by petitioning in writing the Director of Graduate Studies.
 The substitution must be approved by the departmental Committee on Graduate Studies.